 AILA Doc.
 No. 19032731 | Dated January 24, 2020

 Can't see the audio player?
 Download the Audio File (MP3)

-This featured issue page provides updates, analysis, and other resources on these policies that include the "Migrant Protection Protocols" program, the "turnback" of asylum seekers at ports of entry, a "zero tolerance" plan for prosecuting asylum seekers, the separation of families, and the increased use of detention on asylum seekers.
+This featured issue page provides updates, analyses, and other resources on policies such as the "Migrant Protection Protocols" program, the "turnback" of asylum seekers at ports of entry, a "zero tolerance" plan for prosecuting asylum seekers, the separation of families, and the increased use of detention on asylum seekers.
 Combined, the policies form an ever-present and increasing barrier to due process protections for migrants, threatening fundamental rights like access to counsel, and a fair day in court.

 Read more about these policies:

 On November 9, 2018, President Trump issued a proclamation that, in combination with a rule promulgated by DHS and DOJ, bars from seeking asylum individuals who enter the United States from Mexico between ports of entry.
 The proclamation guts key due process protections for asylum seekers.
 Under unambiguous laws passed by Congress, all persons arriving to the United States, whether at or between ports of entry, have the right to seek asylum.
 Not everyone is eligible for that relief; but everyone deserves a full and fair opportunity to pursue it.
 The proclamation is a transparent end run around our laws and has already come under legal challenge.